Scooter-sharing system

-A scooter-sharing system is a shared transport service in which electric motorized scooters (also referred to as e-scooters) are made available to use for short-term rentals.
-E-scooters are typically "dockless", meaning that they do not have a fixed home location and are dropped off and picked up from certain locations in the service area.
+A scooter-sharing system or kicksharing system is a shared transport service in which electric motorized scooters (also referred to as e-scooters) are made available to use for short-term rentals. e-scooters are typically "dockless," meaning that they do not have a fixed home location and are dropped off and picked up from certain locations in the service area.

 Scooter-sharing systems work towards providing the public with a fast and convenient mode of transport for last-mile mobility in urban areas.
 Due to the growing popularity of scooter-sharing, municipal governments have enforced regulations on e-scooters to increase rider and pedestrian safety while avoiding the accrual of visual pollution.
 Scooter-sharing systems are one of the least expensive and most popular micromobility options.
+A similar concept is an electric bicycle sharing system.
+Some cities and companies operate both types of systems.

 Scooter-sharing industry

 Rise of e-scooter industry

 In 2012, Scoot Networks released a moped-style vehicle that provided a short-range rental of scooters.
 In 2016, Neuron Mobility introduced e-scooter docking stations in Singapore.
-In 2017, Bird and Lime introduced dockless electric kick scooters.
+In 2017, Bird Global and Lime introduced dockless electric kick scooters.
 Since its launch in Santa Monica, California, United States, Bird expanded its services to over 100 cities and reached a valuation of 2 billion dollars in 2018.
 In the same year, Lime amassed over 11.5 million rides.
+Early 2018 also saw India-based Yulu launching its IOT-enabled smart bicycles in Bengaluru, followed in 2019 by the launch of its shared electric vehicles.
 Lyft and Uber, the largest ride-sharing companies in the U.S., introduced their own electric scooter sharing services in 2018.
-By 2030, the global scooter market is expected to be valued at 300 billion to 500 billion dollars.
+In 2019, the global scooter market is expected to be valued at 300 billion to 500 billion dollars by 2030.

 Technology

 Apps

 To rent a dockless e-scooter, users download a smartphone application.
 The application shows users a map of nearby e-scooters and enables them to unlock them.
 The application also includes a secure payment gateway such as PayPal.
-Scooters are equipped with built-in GPS chips and cellular connectivity which allows them to broadcast their location in real-time during a trip.
+Scooters are equipped with built-in GPS chips and cellular connectivity which allows them to report their location in real time during a trip.
 Through GPS and cellular tracking, companies can gather usage statistics, track which scooters are being used, and charge customers accordingly for the time spent per trip.